 Our strategy is to develop a portfolio of product candidates through a combination of internal development and external partnerships.
-Collaborations are key to our strategy, and, on May 26, 2006, we entered into the Creighton Agreement, which grants us the right to license and sublicense most of our product candidates and associated know-how, including the exclusive right to manufacture, use and sell the product candidates.
+In 2006, we entered into the Creighton Agreement, which grants us the right to license and sublicense most of our product candidates and associated know-how, including the exclusive right to manufacture, use and sell the product candidates.
 The foregoing license is exclusive even with respect to Creighton University.
 Pursuant to the Creighton Agreement, we are obligated to pay Creighton University, on a quarterly basis, a royalty of 1.5% of the revenue collected worldwide from the sale of any product licensed under the agreement, less certain amounts, including without limitation chargebacks, credits, taxes, duties and discounts or rebates.

 Creighton University provides all necessary facilities, including animal research laboratories, to accommodate Dr. Filipi's research and development of licensed products and product candidates, and we compensate Creighton University for the use of such facilities in accordance with the Creighton Agreement.
-We recorded expenses for 2011 and 2010 of \$45,000 and \$52,000, respectively, in satisfaction of the indirect cost allowance equal to 20% of the direct and personnel costs for services conducted at the university or company facilities located within 100 miles of Omaha, Nebraska.
+We recorded expenses for 2012 and 2011 of \$37,000 and \$45,000, respectively, in satisfaction of the indirect cost allowance equal to 20% of the direct and personnel costs for services conducted at the university or company facilities located within 100 miles of Omaha, Nebraska.
 Also pursuant to the agreement, the university agreed that Dr. Filipi would initially devote at least 90% of his working time during the four-year period that began May 26, 2006 and ended May 26, 2010 and would thereafter devote at least 50% of his time for the subsequent two years towards the research and development of any licensed product or product candidate under the agreement, including the development of any such product to a final design and prototype as a commercially viable product.
 The agreement further provides that Dr. Filipi shall assist us with the prosecution of any and all patent applications related to any such products developed under the agreement.
+In September 2012, Dr. Filipi ceased drawing a salary from us, but actively remains our Chief Medical Officer and a significant shareholder.

 Pursuant to the Creighton Agreement, we are entitled to exercise our own business judgment and sole and absolute discretion over the marketing, sale, distribution, promotion, or other commercial exploitation of any licensed products, provided that if we have not commercially exploited or commenced development of a licensed patent and its associated know-how by the seventh anniversary of the later of the date of the agreement or the date such technology is disclosed to and accepted by us, then the licensed patent and associated know-how shall revert back to the university, with no rights retained by us, and the university will have the right to seek a third party with whom to commercialize such patent and associated know-how, unless we purchase one or more one-year extensions.
-In addition to the expenses incurred in connection with the Creighton Agreement, we have incurred research and development costs and expenses of \$3.4 million and \$2.7 million for the years ended December 31, 2011 and 2010, respectively.
+In addition to the expenses incurred in connection with the Creighton Agreement, we have incurred research and development costs and expenses of \$2.9 million and \$3.4 million for the years ended December 31, 2012 and 2011, respectively.